Life today is not what it used to be.

-As the name implies, existential crisis has something to do with our existence.
-More specifically, it’s a period of re-examining our lives’ meaning, purpose, or values.
+As the name implies, an existential crisis has something to do with our existence.
+More specifically, when we look at the existential crisis definition, it’s a period of re-examining our life’s meaning, purpose, or values.

-These “big” questions are usually triggered by a traumatic event we’ve been through, which has shattered our current beliefs about our worlds.
+These “big” questions are usually triggered by a traumatic event we’ve been through, which has shattered our current beliefs about our world.

 Faced with the fleeting nature of life, we realize that we don’t have control over many things that happen to us—which, admittedly, is not a comforting thought.
-Anxiety builds up and we end up spiralling further down and down the rabbit hole.
+Anxiety builds up, and we end up spiraling further down and down the rabbit hole.

 It’s important to note that not every turning point in life leads to an existential crisis.
-Stress is often a normal part of the everyday and in many cases, it’s temporary and it passes.
-But when it lingers longer and makes us feel as everything is hollowed out of meaning, and when we start questioning our place in life and the reason for being, we can certainly say that we have fallen under the dark spell of the mental and physical distress, known as existential crisis.
+Stress is often a normal part of the everyday, and in many cases, it’s temporary and it passes.

 Someone who is deep down the depression road can have a heightened sense of: